 Unfortunately, identifying hazards doesn’t come naturally to all employees, and you can’t hide behind the notion that it’s just “common sense”.

 The Tap into Safety Platform offers interactive and engaging hazard perception training online and on smart devices.
 We focus on critical risk and the common workplace hazards that can lead to a fatality or serious injury within industry-specific scenarios.
 The Platform has substantial out of the box training modules across a range of industry settings.
 If we don’t have what you need, we also build custom training content.
-If you’d like to know more, please contact us or click through to try a free online demo.

 See our article, Can Employees Recognise, Recall and Report Workplace Hazards?